Call Now For A Free Consultation 541-485-4878

 Negligence of a slip and fall accident is often determined by the conditions such as poor lighting, wet surface, lack of enforcement of the company policy, etc. Once the liable party is found negligent the victim may be rewarded a settlement value for things such as pain and suffering, medical bills both present and future pertaining to this accident, household bills and other necessities.

 Call (541) 485-4878 for a free consultation with an experienced slip and fall accident attorney.
 We can usually tell you over the phone if you have a good case.
 Our law firm will fight to help you recover every penny you're owed.
 The aggressive attorneys of Parke Gordon Law Firm believe every client deserves fair compensation against big insurance companies with deep pockets.
-Call now to speak with an attorney for free and get started on your case.
+Call our Eugene law office now at (541) 485-4878 to speak with an attorney for free and get started on your case.

 You Pay Nothing Until We Win Your Case